chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SRAM/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to configure the FMC controller to access the SRAM memory.

 This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the IS61WV102416BLL-10M SRAM memory mounted